Ansoff Matrix: How to Grow Your Business?

 Diversification: New Products in New Markets

 Diversification strategies are about entering new markets with new products that are either related or completely unrelated to a company’s existing offering.
 Diversification in turn can be classified into three types of diversification strategies.
 Concentric/horizontal diversification (or related diversification) is about entering a new market with a new product that is somewhat related to a company’s existing product offering.
-Conglomerate diversification (or unrelated diversifcation) on the other hand is about entering a new market with a new product that is completely unrelated to a company’s existing offering.
-A great example of a conglomerate is Samsung, which is operating in businesses varying from computors, phones and refrigerators to chemicals, insurances and hotel chains.
+Conglomerate diversification (or unrelated diversification) on the other hand is about entering a new market with a new product that is completely unrelated to a company’s existing offering.
+A great example of a conglomerate is Samsung, which is operating in businesses varying from computers, phones and refrigerators to chemicals, insurances and hotel chains.
 Finally. vertical diversification (or vertical integration) means moving backward or forward in the value chain by taking control over activities that used to be outsourced to third parties like suppliers, OEMs or distributors.

 The Ansoff Matrix is a great framework to structure the options a company has in order to grow.
 Market Penetration is the least risky of all four and most common in day-to-day business.
 Diversification is the most risky since a company starts entering a completely new and unfamiliar market with a new and unfamiliar product.
 However, if a company manages to successfully enter several unrelated markets, it has the advantage of having a well-balanced product portfolio which actually decreases the total risk.
-In such a situation it is usefull to work with frameworks like the GE/Mckinsey Matrix or the BCG Growth-Share Matrix.
+In such a situation it is useful to work with frameworks like the GE/Mckinsey Matrix or the BCG Growth-Share Matrix.

 - Ansoff, I. (1957).
 Strategies for Diversification.
 Harvard Business Review.